cubicflow/lifeflower/_bundles/elixir-series.md

 ingredients:

 product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
-Most orders are processed within 3 days of being placed.
+Orders are processed and shipped in 7-10 days.
 ---